 Give seedlings air.
 Good air circulation helps to dry the surface of the potting medium.
 Use a fan, if needed, to increase air flow over your seedling trays.

 If you find seedlings that are wilted and fallen over -- with green leaves, but the stems are blackened and shriveled at the soil level, they have fallen victim to damping off.

 Damping off is a fungal disease that can strike seedlings and quickly kill them.
 If not detected right away, it will spread and can wipe out every seedling in a tray within hours.

-Too much moisture and a lack of ventilation help to promote this dreaded disease.
+Too much moisture and a lack of ventilation promote this dreaded disease.